UrbanNet-Lab/LS_for_CommunityDetection_and_Clustering/readme.md

 # Local dominance unveils clusters in networks

-Codes developed in our paper "Local dominance unveils clusters in networks" (https://arxiv.org/abs/2209.15497) are stored here.
+Codes developed in our paper "Local dominance unveils clusters in networks, Communications Physics, 2024, 7: 170" [PDF: https://rdcu.be/dJxY0] are stored here.
 Our "Local Search" algorithm is in **LS_algorithm.py**.
-And we prepared related visualization and analysis methods in other .py file.
+And we prepared related visualization and analysis methods in other .py files.

 ## Abstract